-F. Factors that hinder the innovation activities during the 2007-2009 period
+F. Factors that hinder the technological innovation activities during the 2010-2012 period

-During the 2007-2009 period, what importance did the following factors have on hindering the innovation activities or projects or influencing the decision not to innovate?
+During the 2010-2012 period, what importance did the following factors have on hindering the innovation activities or projects or influencing the decision not to innovate?

-Degree of importance High Medium Low Not applicable Factors Lack of funds in the company or group of companies regarding Lack of financing from foreign sources to the company cost Innovation has too high a cost Lack of qualified staff Factors Lack of information regarding technology regarding Lack of information regarding the markets knowledge Difficulty in finding cooperation partners for the innovation Factors Market dominated by established companies regarding the Uncertainty with regard to the demand for goods and services market that are innovative Reasons not It is not necessary, due to previous innovations to innovate It is not necessary because there is no demand for innovations $\ \$
+Degree of importance High Medium Low Not applicable Factors Lack of funds in the company or group of companies regarding cost Lack of financing from foreign sources to the company Innovation has too high a cost Factors Lack of qualified staff regarding Lack of information regarding technology knowledge Lack of information regarding the markets Difficulty in finding cooperation partners for the Factors Market dominated by established companies regarding the market Uncertainty with regard to the demand for goods and services that are innovative

+Reasons not It is not necessary, due to previous innovations to innovate It is not necessary because there is no demand for innovations